 Angela Yamarone joined BBB in 2018 after interning with the company in 2017.
-She currently represents Head Over Heels, Smokey Joe’s Cafe, Harry Potter and the Cursed Child and Audible's Girls & Boys at the Minetta Lane Theatre.
+She currently represents Head Over Heels, Smokey Joe’s Cafe, Harry Potter and the Cursed Child and Audible's Sakina's Restaurant at the Minetta Lane Theatre.
 Past clients include Audible's Girls & Boys.
 Originally from the San Francisco Bay Area, she has a BA in Communications and Media Studies from Fordham University.

 Amanda has been at Boneau/Bryan-Brown since 2011.
 As the Director of Digital Communications, she heads BBB's social media division and provides live coverage of press events and opening nights.
 Amanda is an NYU graduate with a degree in Dramatic Literature, Theatre History, and the Cinema.